ibexa/documentation-developer/docs/users/user_management_guide.md

 Assign multiple users to a group to ensure consistency and ease of access control.
 This helps maintain effortless security and control.

-**Permission:**

-A Permission defines a specific action or access level that can be granted or denied within the system.

-**Role:**
+To help you understand further the role each element serves, here's a brief summary:

-A Role represents a collection of Permissions that can be assigned to users or user groups.
+- Role - represents a collection of Permissions that can be assigned to users or user groups.
 Roles streamline permission management by grouping related Permissions together.

-**Policy:**
+- Permission - defines a specific action or access level that can be granted or denied within the system.

-A Policy is a set of rules or conditions that determine under what circumstances a specific permission is granted or denied by applying Limitations.
+- Policy - is a set of rules or conditions that determine under what circumstances a specific permission is granted or denied by applying Limitations.
 Policies allow for fine-grained control of access based on various factors, such as user attributes or system states.

 ### Custom Policies